 - Must have the desire to want to do the absolute best job possible and never accept second best.
-This is difficult in todays society where standing out as #1 and being the winner or being successful or wealthy from your labors is looked down upon by many of the “have-nots.”

 - Must never seek to be liked or admired by others as a form of self-fulfillment.
 Instead, take pride in the value you have brought to others and the goals you’ve accomplished.